RECCAP2-ocean/Southern-Ocean/pCO2-figs7+9_lg/README.md

 ## Figures

-- Figure 7: seasonal drivers of $p$CO$_2$ (thermal / non-thermal decomposition)
+- Figure 7: seasonal drivers of $p\mathrm{CO}_2$ (thermal / non-thermal decomposition)
-- Figure 9: comparison of $p$CO$_2$ for different data classes with SOCAT
+- Figure 9: Comparison of $p\mathrm{CO}_2$ for different data classes with SOCAT
-- Figure S11: (see Fig. 7) heatmap of difference between $p$CO$_2$ thermal and non-thermal for all data products
+- Figure S11: (see Fig. 7) heatmap of difference between $p\mathrm{CO}_2$ thermal and non-thermal for all data products
 - Figure S13: (see Fig. 9) regional and seasonal breakdown of the SOCAT comparison

 ## Data

 The notebook [RECCAP2-SO-monthly-spco2+socat+sst.ipynb](RECCAP2-SO-monthly-spco2+socat+sst.ipynb) can only be run if you have downloaded the full RECCAP2 dataset.
-The full dataset can be downloaded from: [https://doi.org/10.5281/zenodo.7990822](https://doi.org/10.5281/zenodo.7990822).
+The full dataset can be downloaded from [https://doi.org/10.5281/zenodo.7990822](https://doi.org/10.5281/zenodo.7990822).

 The notebook creates the netCDF file [RECCAP2-SO-monthly-spco2+socat+sst.nc](RECCAP2-SO-monthly-spco2+socat+sst.nc).
 This file contains monthly data of the area-weighted averages for the whole SO, STSS, SPSS, and ICE biomes (see [https://reccap2-ocean.github.io/regions/](https://reccap2-ocean.github.io/regions/)).